clebin/SpectrumAssetMaker/README.md

 Command-line utility for the creation of a wide range of ZX Spectrum assets for use with z88dk and sp1.
 Intended to be a one-stop shop for all your game assets.

-## Output formats
+## Output Formats for Classic and Next

-* Graphics data

-* Masked/Unmasked Sprite (sp1 format)

-* .SCR file (eg. loading screen)

-* Tilemap - tile numbers, associated with a tileset
+* Tileset Attributes - Game properties (solid, lethal, ladder, custom)

 * Path Map - an array showing exits up/down/left/right for each square.
 Can be used to speed up pathfinding for complex AI.

-* Tileset - Includes attribute colours, solid properties.
-Associated with a set of graphics.

 * Object Map - object type, x, y, width, height